MissMeriel/inference_engine/README.md

 ### Collecting and Interpreting Output

-Study 1 (drone study) outputs one artifact:  driving_outfilehoriz.csv.
+Study 1 (drone study) outputs one artifact:  drone_outfilehoriz.csv.
 The .csv contains a horizontally formatted compendium of invariants sorted by outcome.
 Columns are:
 - **Invariant**: the conditional invariant of the form P( Outcome | Given1 Given2...)
 - **Avg**: the probability of the invariant averaged over all traces
 - **Prior**: the most up to date prior that was used to calculate invariant probability